vtex-apps/product-summary/docs/ProductSummarySKUSelector.md

-# Product Summary Name
+# Product Summary SKU Selector

 ## Description

-`ProductSummarySKUSelector` is a VTEX Component that renders the product's name.
+`ProductSummarySKUSelector` is a VTEX Component that renders a selector of SKUs.
 This Component can be imported and used by any VTEX App.

 ## Table of Contents